rusty-electron/dnn-captcha-solver/simple-numerical-5-digit/dataset/download-info.md

-download and place the `numeric-captcha.zip` here.
+download and extract the `numeric-captcha.zip` here.